hack-tramp/WNetWrap/README.md

  * }
  */
 ```
-Parameters is an object with a map-like interface.
-You can construct it using a list of key/value pairs inside the Get method or have it outlive Get by constructing it outside:
+`Parameters` is an object with a map-like interface.
+You can construct it using a list of key/value pairs inside the `HttpsRequest` or have it outlive `HttpsRequest` by constructing it outside:
 ```c++
 // Constructing it in place
 wrap::Response r = wrap::HttpsRequest(wrap::Url{"http://www.httpbin.org/get"},